deepflowio/deepflow/README.md

 # What is DeepFlow

 The DeepFlow open-source project aims to provide deep observability for complex cloud infrastructures and cloud-native applications.
-DeepFlow is built on eBPF technology, enabling **Zero Code** metrics, distributed tracing, request logs, and function profiling data collection, all with the integration of **SmartEncoding** technology for **Full Stack** correlation and efficient access to all observability data.
-With DeepFlow, cloud-native applications automatically gain deep observability, eliminating the heavy burden of developers continually instrumenting code and providing monitoring and diagnostic capabilities for DevOps/SRE teams, covering everything from code to infrastructure.
+DeepFlow implemented **Zero Code** data collection with eBPF for metrics, distributed tracing, request logs and function profiling, and is further intergrated with **SmartEncoding** to achieve **Full Stack** correlation and efficient access to all observability data.
+With DeepFlow, cloud-native applications automatically gain deep observability, removing the heavy burden of developers continually instrumenting code and providing monitoring and diagnostic capabilities covering everything from code to infrastructure for DevOps/SRE teams.

 # Key Features